zalenix/portaldocs/portal-sdk/templates/design-patterns-page-filtering.md

 <!-- Short description of the solution For example
 "The portal offers several input methods with consistent field and form validation to ensure users can easily input information and understand whether that info is valid.  "
 -->
-The portal enbales users to add, remove and customize filters on pages so that users can see exactly what they want.
+The portal enables users to add, remove and customize filters on pages so that users can see exactly what they want.

 ## Also known as
 <!-- Bulleted list of other terms used to describe the solution, if any -->